danielescarparo/project_car/fe_app_car/README.md

     "now-start": "serve build/",
     ```

 4. Run `now` from your project directory.
-You will see a **now.sh** URL in your output like this:
+You will see a **now.sh** ${Constants.URL}/ in your output like this:

     ```
     > Ready! https://your-project-dirname-tpspyhtdtk.now.sh (copied to clipboard)
     ```

-    Paste that URL into your browser when the build is complete, and you will see your deployed app.
+    Paste that ${Constants.URL}/ into your browser when the build is complete, and you will see your deployed app.

 Details are available in [this article.](https://zeit.co/blog/now-static)